MaxBrillant/todo-app-backend/README.md

-# todo-app-backend
+# goal-app-backend
-This repository contains all the backend code and resources that were used to develop the REST API for my personal todo app.
+This repository contains all the backend code and resources that were used to develop the REST API for my personal goal app.